Do you know that Hoya bilobata is known as Queen’s Tears due to its ornated and beautiful leaves which are frequently used in art products?

 1. Propagation in Water Medium

-- Take any container or a jar, preferably a clear jar, to note your cutting progress.
+- Take any water-filled container or a jar, preferably a clear jar, to note your cutting progress.

-- Ensure that the nodes are submerged and the leaves are not in contact with water.
+- Ensure the nodes are submerged, and the leaves are not in contact with water.

 - Place your clear jar in a location with bright indirect light.

-- Make sure to change the water every 2-3 days to prevent root rot and disease.
+- Change the water every 2-3 days to prevent root rot and disease.

 - After 28 days, you’ll notice the development of the roots and then transfer your plant to a soil-based medium.